-FOUNDED BY ARTIST Keith Rocka Knittel, the inaugural Other Places Art Fair is, according to its press release, “a one-day showcase of alternative, hard to define, and experimental contemporary art venues, project spaces, and organizations.”
+FOUNDED BY ARTIST Keith Rocka Knittel, the Other Places Art Fair is, according to the press release for its inaugural edition, “a one-day showcase of alternative, hard to define, and experimental contemporary art venues, project spaces, and organizations.”
 I read this as an attempt to facilitate some cash flow for the myriad exhibition projects popping up in studios, backyards, automobiles, and living rooms across the city; DIY enterprises that receive gushing coverage in the kind of glossies that cheerily spotlight the idiosyncrasies of a vibrant and blossoming art scene over the precarity and commitment of the art workers who cultivate all that excess cultural cache.

-Here, twenty four exhibitors situate themselves in and around Battery Leary-Merriam, a former military base separated from Angels Gate’s studios and galleries by a dirt bank and few parking spots.
-It began with a flagpole outside Knittel’s San Pedro home, dubbed Harborview and Pole, which commissions artist-made flags—hardy, low-cost, high visibility artwork for the modern precariat—now taking up the decommissioned military pole near the entrance to the Battery with flags by Fleurette West, Kelly Akashi, the duo 1992 Toyota Corolla (BLACK) (comprised of Knittel and Steve Kado), Kevin Reinhardt, Lindsay August-Salazar, Jeremy Ehling, and Chris Hanke.
-“I thought it would be funny to see if I could get the military to lend the pole.”
-Knittel said.
-It is funny, as are the tongue-in-cheek art fair gestures like a requisite “VIP Preview,” during which most exhibitors were still setting up their projects.
+Here, twenty-four exhibitors situate themselves in and around Battery Leary-Merriam, a former military base separated from Angels Gate’s studios and galleries by a dirt bank and few parking spots.
+It began with a flagpole outside Knittel’s San Pedro home.
+Dubbed Harborview and Pole, the exhibition space commissions artist-made flags—hardy, low-cost, high-visibility artwork for the modern precariat—that now take up the decommissioned military pole near the entrance to the Battery, with flags by Fleurette West, Kelly Akashi, the duo 1992 Toyota Corolla (BLACK) (Knittel and Steve Kado), Kevin Reinhardt, Lindsay August-Salazar, Jeremy Ehling, and Chris Hanke.
+“I thought it would be funny to see if I could get the military to lend the pole,” Knittel says.
+It is funny, as are the tongue-in-cheek art fair gestures, such as the requisite “VIP Preview,” during which most exhibitors were still setting up their projects.
 Is VIP attendance even the goal?
-“The goal is whatever the exhibitor wants” Knittel explained, “some people are here to sell work, some people are just hanging out,” he points to a guy smoking weed in a truck “and that guy is smoking weed in a truck.”
+“The goal is whatever the exhibitor wants,” Knittel explains.
+“Some people are here to sell work, some people are just hanging out.”
+He points to a guy smoking weed in a truck––“and that guy is smoking weed in a truck.”

-“It was an impulse buy” says Katie Bode of the tent, complete with trompe l’oeil arched windows, that serves as a camp simulacra of Abode, the gallery she programs out of her Hollywood apartment.
-I run into Michael Ned Holte in the, er . . . living room. “[Other Places] seems like a good follow up to Paramount Ranch,” he says “though definitely more rough and tumble.”
+“It was an impulse buy,” says Katie Bode of the tent, complete with trompe l’oeil arched windows, that serves as a camp simulacra of Abode, the gallery she manages out of her Hollywood apartment.
+I run into Michael Ned Holte in the, er . . . living room. “[Other Places] seems like a good follow up to Paramount Ranch,” he says.
+“Though definitely more rough and tumble.”
 It is hot.
-The wind from the Pacific is whipping up dust into the concrete cul-de-sac carved into the hillside, once home to not one, but two four hundred-ton disappearing carriage guns, now occupied by a blanket with works laid out, cadaver-picnic style, by Shana Lutker, Amanda Ross-Ho, Roni Shneior, Josh Mannis, and Harry Dodge, among others.
+The wind from the Pacific is whipping up dust in the concrete cul-de-sac carved into the hillside, once home to not one, but two four-hundred-ton disappearing carriage guns, now occupied by a blanket with works laid out, cadaver-picnic style, by Shana Lutker, Amanda Ross-Ho, Roni Shneior, Josh Mannis, and Harry Dodge, among other artists.
 The tiny show, titled “Ex-Corpse,” is curated by AWHRHWAR, the tiny Highland Park storefront space run by artists Erik Frydenborg, Nick Kramer, Aline Cautis, and Sarah Conaway.